aditya27singh/aditya27singh/README.md

 ## Hi there 👋, I am Aditya Singh

 I am an undergraduate B.Tech student passionate about **AI/ML research** and its applications in solving real-world problems.
-Right now, I am exploring projects around climate and sustainability, and my goal is to contribute to **AI-driven solutions for real-world challenges**
+Right now, I am exploring projects around climate and sustainability, and my goal is to contribute to **AI-driven solutions for real-world challenges**.
 I am still early in my research journey, but I am working step by step - learning the foundations, building projects, and preparing to move deeper into data-driven research and AI for good.

 ## 🔬 Research and Interests: